xanhacks/ctf-docs/docs/crypto/rsa/02-small-prime.md

 m = b's3cr3t'
 ```

-The attacker successfully recovers the `privKey(n, d)` and the ciphertext message.
+The attacker successfully recovers the `privKey(n, d)` and the plaintext message.